cloudurable/kube-zookeeper-statefulsets/README.md

 ⌛  Waiting for: apiserver proxy etcd scheduler controller dns 🏄  Done! kubectl is now configured to use "minikube"
 ```
-It fit two ZooKeeper nodes/container/pods into 6GB so figured that kube control plane took up some space and we just need another 1.5GB for our 3rd Zookeeper node.
+It fit two ZooKeeper nodes/container/pods into 6GB so figured that kube control plane took up some space and you just need another 1.5GB for our 3rd Zookeeper node.
 It was a swag.
 Less memory for `minikube` means more memory for your other development tools (IDE, etc.).

 > By the way, this eats up a lot of memory for just a local dev environment so later in another tutorial,